 Students can independently arrange externships with individual firms or organizations.
 For those interested in externships or work with inter-governmental and non-governmental organizations, the Global Law Program has produced a detailed list of possibilities: Global Law Career Opportunities: International Law, International Human Rights, and International Criminal Law.
 Many IGOs and NGOs operate out of the Netherlands and are listed in the Guide to International Organisations in The Hague.

-In addition, the law school has developed a number of exclusive summer placements in India and Asia.
-For summer 2014, applications are due January 31, 2014 but will be reviewed on a rolling basis.
+The law school has developed a number of exclusive summer placements in India and Asia.
+Applications are due January 31st, but will be reviewed on a rolling basis.
 Early submission is encouraged.

 India: There are options for students interested in business, litigation, transactional, public interest, human rights, and environmental practice.
 To learn more, visit the India Externships site.

 Asia: There are exclusive placements in Asia, particularly for students interested in law firm experience.
 Past placements include firms in both Beijing and Shanghai, China.
-In 2014, we have placements secured with firms in Phnom Penh, Cambodia, and Yangon, Myanmar (Burma).
 These externships are designed to round out a summer that begins with studying in Beijing through a partner program at Peking University.
 To learn more, visit the Studying in China site.